 You may not have any serious complications if you have AAT deficiency, and you may live a normal lifespan.
 Many people who have AAT deficiency but don’t smoke will not develop any serious related lung diseases.

-Among people with AAT deficiency who do have a related lung or liver disease, about 3 percent die each year.
+Among people with AAT deficiency who do have a related lung or liver disease, about three percent die each year.
 Smoking is the leading risk factor for life-threatening lung disease if you have AAT deficiency.
 If you have severe AAT deficiency, smoking can shorten your life by as much as 20 years.

 AAT deficiency has no cure, but treatments are available.
 In most cases, treatment is based on the type of disease you develop.